-We received feedback about the practice from 16 people.
+We received feedback about the practice from 10 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were friendly, caring and professional.
-They said that they were given helpful and clear explanations about dental treatment, and said their dentist listened to them.
+They told us staff were caring, professional and kind.
+They said that they were given honest and knowledgeable explanations about dental treatment, and said their dentist listened to them.
 Patients commented that they made them feel at ease, especially when they were anxious about visiting the dentist.